 The co-occurrence of 'knowledge management' and 'participation' themes suggests the importance of techniques and tools to share and transfer knowledge among participants in forest decision-making processes.
 The high association of the 'facilitator' role with knowledge management lessons reinforces this finding and emphasizes the importance of a role that can facilitate communications between the different actors involved in a decisional process, from the developer/researcher to the end-user/stakeholder.

+Also in regards to participation, two of the four subthemes we found related to the use of DSS matched the DSS criteria identified by Menzel et al. (2012) as particularly relevant to assisting with participatory decision making.
+We found lessons concerning how DSS can help structure such processes, similar to Menzel's criteria of "structured decision-making process," and their "transparency" criteria also mirrors our finding of lessons demonstrating DSS contributions to more transparent outcomes.
+Their work was based on comparing criteria from the participation literature to DSS characteristics.
+In their conclusion they called for future research based on "… assessing actual planning processes as a basis for the evaluation of participatory planning processes that use DSSs."
+The repository of FMDSS case studies now enables this type of real-world research.

 Use of the Semantic Wiki Platform

 Use of an internet wiki platform provided an effective way for an internationally dispersed group to collaborate in gathering case study information.
 The transition from a traditional wiki (relatively unstructured) to a semantic wiki (relatively structured) required a considerable investment of time for the small group implementing it because the semantic wiki structuring and querying formats are quite different than those used by traditional databases.
 Once the input forms and output report formats were setup, they were not difficult to use for general contributors.
 However, the complexity and unfamiliarity of the platform restricted what these general users could do to the available input forms and reports.
 Therefore, little of the analysis for this paper was done on the wiki platform, instead data were exported to more familiar tools, such as Microsoft Access and Excel.
 In particular, it was difficult for our team members to add new tags ('properties' in the semantic wiki lexicon) to lessons and summarize by them.
 This type of functionality still appears to be better handled by qualitative analysis software, such as NVivo or Atlas-ti.
 On the other hand, the semantic wiki appears to have promise in that it incorporates quite flexible structures for textual information and queries, which allowed the FORSYS team to build and link different structures for cases, lessons, DSS descriptions, and country studies.